 In middle school, students will examine their own art progress and use critical-thinking skills to improve their art techniques in various mediums.
 They will make a greater effort in creating meaningful works of art that capture their own thoughts and ideas on selected themes and issues.
 They will brainstorm, visualize, and sketch on their own and with a group to continually develop their ideas before working on a final piece.
 Throughout the year, they will discover their own style of art, while gaining an appreciation for art history.
 They will make intentional choices with one or more of the Elements of Art and Principles of Design, and practice giving and receiving constructive feedback while they discuss their own work and that of their peers.

-In high school, students are given the opportunity to explore and focus on the following art disciplines: Sculpture, Digital Photography, Culinary Arts, and Film & Media Studies.
+In high school, students are given the opportunity to explore and focus on the following art disciplines: Sculpture, Digital Photography, World Dance, Playwriting, Animation, and Film & Media Studies.

 Media is everywhere.
 For many of us, going a single day without interacting with or consuming some form of media is a rarity.
 Because we’re surrounded by so much media so much of the time, it’s easy to forget that media products and messages are deliberately constructed within a specific place and time, that each media form carries its own specific language, that making sense of these products and messages can be a complex process, and that the things we see, read, play, and hear in our various media has a real effect on how we make sense of our social reality.
 That’s where media literacy comes in.
 Media literacy will help students actively approach the media they love with a more critical and thoughtful eye and resist the urge to simply become complacent consumers.